1poundspinachfrozen, thawed with all the liquid squeezed out

 Instructions

-Combine milk and half and half in a measuring cup and add about a ½ cup at a time to the flour mixture, whisking after each addition until smooth.
+Combine 1 1/2 cups milk and 1 1/2 cups half and half in a measuring cup and add about a 1/2 cup at a time to the flour mixture, whisking after each addition until smooth.
 Reduce heat to medium-low and bring to a simmer, stirring constantly.
-Add the Gruyere, Parmesan, salt, pepper, and nutmeg.
+Add 1 cup Gruyere cheese, 1 cup Parmesan cheese, 1 teaspoon salt, 1/4 teaspoon black pepper, and dash of nutmeg.
 Stir until the cheese has just melted, then remove from the heat and set aside.

-Working over a bowl or the sink, squeeze the liquid out of the spinach.
-Chop the artichokes fine and then fold both the spinach and the artichokes into the sauce.
+Working over a bowl or the sink, squeeze the liquid out of 1 pound spinach.
+Chop 14 ounces artichoke hearts fine and then fold both the spinach and the artichokes into the sauce.

 You can refrigerate the filling if using within the next few days, freeze it if you're using it for a future date, or proceed to the next step to make your appetizer.